sreevaishnavirao/CoviNews/README.md

 # CoviNews

-Flutter application with Covid-19 statistics and News related to health, Covid-19 and vaccine in india.
+Flutter application with Covid-19 statistics and News related to health, Covid-19 and vaccine.

 ## APIs Used -
 - https://api.covid19india.org